jaguar754/Instagram-Bot/README.md

 WORKING AS OF APRIL 2014

+Instagram Bot v.1.1
+Original By: github.com/Cracklin
-Cranklin's Instagram Bot v.1.0    Repaired By: github.com/JeffHenry after web.stagrams April 2014 update
+Repaired By: github.com/JeffHenry after web.stagrams April 2014 update

 Notes from Jeff:
-- Updated Login
+	- Updated Login Request
-- Updated Like [Webstagram no longer takes POST requests for liking an image.]
+	- Updated Like Requests
+	- Updated Next Page Search
 ==============================
-Check www.cranklin.com for updates

 This bot gets you more likes and followers on your Instagram account.